 If you want to photograph Monument Valley's landscapes with far away shots, this will only be possible at certain points of view.

 Another way is to add a strong foreground that will add an extra dimension to your composition.
 The meadows of Monument Valley are littered with dead trees or juniper trees, each one more fantastic than the other.

 For an exceedingly long time, I refused to photograph dead trees.
 I love life and energy.
 I found that a dead tree evoked death and gave a morbid dimension to photographs.

-It was during a photo workshop devoted to the bugle of the deer that the click occurred.
+It was during a photo workshop devoted to the bugle of the deer that a spark of change occurred.
 During a discussion with Eric Bornet, a trainee, he explained to me that a dead tree or a dead branch could be used as a photographic element to enhance the reading of a photo.
 He gave me the example of the leopard lying on a branch.
-The discussion lasted an hour.
-Finally, he was right.
+Our discussion lasted an hour.
 His argument was unstoppable.
-I agreed with him.
+I finally agreed that he was right.

 If you are photographing Monument Valley landscapes, feel free to use a tree in the foreground.
 It is a real asset.

 All photographic lenses are usable at Monument Valley.
 The range is from 14mm to 200mm.
 The shorter your focal length, the closer you will have to get to the mesas or mounds.
 The longer the focal length, the further away you can get.

 Be careful if you want to get close.
 You are on a Navajo reservation.
 Monument Valley is sacred land.
 You cannot simply walk wherever you want to walk.
 The Navajo name the place Tse Bii' Ndzisgaii, meaning "Valley of the Rocks".
 Ideally, you should pay a Navajo guide to take you to places where you cannot go yourself.
 The incredible sights are definitely worth the few dozen dollars you will give him to share this place with you.